hwangbro/public_notes/crystal_faq.md

 ### What's the tl;dr of the route?
 - The start of the run is _very_ manip heavy.
 We manipulate a perfect (or near perfect) Toto to use to get past Whitney, then we main switch to an RNG manipulated Raikou with great stats and HP Ice.
 From there, we pretty much sweep the rest of the game.

+### What's the current world record?
+- The current world record is a [3:08:13](https://www.speedrun.com/pkmncrystal/runs/yw00623m) by WaveWarrior.

 ### Why do you keep resetting the game so much in the beginning?
 - I'm setting up a few RNG manipulations in order to make the game faster to beat.
   - One of the first things I'm doing is manipulating my Lucky ID (LID) to be 01001.
 This means that the lottery in Goldenrod will be using this number to determine matches and prizes.